marcinm97/RESTDataFetcher/README.md

 # RESTDataFetcher
 Simple app used to testing data passing between REST Server and Client App.
 Designed to real time data flow.
-Request send every one second.
-You check this app with Java REST Server with random telemetry data: https://github.com/AGHSolarPlaneCode/flightMock
+Request sends every one second.
+You can check this app with Java REST Server with random telemetry data: https://github.com/AGHSolarPlaneCode/flightMock